ferdinandvanwyk/pyfilm/README.md

 # pyfilm
-Creates nice films of python arrays
+Creates film of a 2D python array in time.